 The Localism Act 2011 introduced new powers to allow local communities to shape development in their areas by preparing a neighbourhood development plan.
-This Plan is the Lesbury Neighbourhood Plan and policies in this Plan will be used to determine planning applications in the Neighbourhood Plan Area [Neighbourhood Area], alongside other policies in the Development Plan.
+This Lesbury Neighbourhood Plan ('the Plan') will be used to determine planning applications in the Lesbury Neighbourhood Area alongside policies in the development plan.

-The Lesbury Parish Neighbourhood Area, designated for the purposes of 61G(1) of the Town and Country Planning Act 1990, comprises the Parish of Lesbury which includes the settlements of Lesbury, Hipsburn and Bilton.
-Northumberland County Council formally designated the Parish as a Neighbourhood Area on 24th July 2017.
-The Neighbourhood Plan relates only to the Parish of Lesbury, and to no other Neighbourhood Area and is the only Neighbourhood Development Plan in the designated area.
+The Lesbury Neighbourhood Area, designated for the purposes of 61G(1) of the Town and Country Planning Act 1990, comprises the Parish of Lesbury which includes the settlements of Lesbury, Hipsburn and Bilton.
+Northumberland County Council formally designated the Parish as a neighbourhood area on 24th July 2017.
+The Plan relates only to the Parish of Lesbury and to no other neighbourhood area and is the only neighbourhood development plan in the designated area.

-The Lesbury Neighbourhood Plan (the Plan) has been prepared by a Steering Group comprising members of Lesbury Parish Council, and other residents in the Neighbourhood Area.
-There has been input from Northumberland County Council planners and other stakeholders, and the group have commissioned a chartered planning consultant to support the group with the technical aspects of writing the Plan.
-This is the Submission Draft version of the Plan.
+The Plan has been prepared by a Steering Group comprising members of Lesbury Parish Council, and other residents in the Neighbourhood Area.
+There has been input from Northumberland County Council planners and other stakeholders, and the group commissioned a chartered planning consultant to support the group with the technical aspects of writing the Plan.